Skip to main content

 AMIA Health Informatics Certified ProfessionalsTM (ACHIPsTM) can earn 1 professional development unit (PDU) per contact hour.

-ACHIPsTM may use CME/CNE certificates or the ACHIPsTM Recertification Log to report 2024 Symposium sessions attended for ACHIPsTM Recertification.
+ACHIPsTM may use CME/CNE certificates or the ACHIPsTM Recertification Log to report 2025 Summit sessions attended for ACHIPsTM Recertification.

 FAQs

-Claim credit no later than January 20, 2028 or within two years of your purchase date, whichever is sooner.
-No credit will be issued after January 20, 2028.
+CME or CNE credit must be claimed no later than three years from the release date or within two years of your purchase date, whichever is sooner.
+No credit will be issued that time.

 Yes!
-AMIA 2024 Annual Symposium On Demand is available for anyone to purchase.
+AMIA On Demand is available for anyone to purchase.
 Become an AMIA member before you purchase to receive exclusive member discounts.
 Join AMIA today.

 We’re glad you asked!
 AMIA offers a variety of membership options, all with exclusive benefits and abundant networking opportunities.
 Choose the membership that’s right for you.

-The Audio-only format of all 20 sessions is available free of charge exclusively to AMIA members.
-Access the AMIA 2024 Annual Symposium On Demand Audio Library.
-Log in required.
+The Audio-only format of all sessions is available free of charge exclusively to AMIA members.

-Join us at the next Annual Symposium and engage with leaders from across the health informatics field.
-Learn more.
+Join us at the next AMIA event and engage with leaders from across the health informatics field.

 Yes!
-You can claim Self-Study credit when you complete AMIA 2024 Annual Symposium On Demand sessions, in addition to claiming Live credit for attending the live event.
+You can claim Self-Study credit when you complete AMIA On Demand sessions, in addition to claiming Live credit for attending the live event.
 View the full details on self-study accreditation for this product.

 Yes, The AMIA 2024 Annual Symposium On Demand Bundle (Presenter, Slides, and Audio) may be purchased for 8 educational credits using your health system’s code at checkout.
 Individual sessions (Presenter, Slides, and Audio) may be purchased for 1 educational credit per session using your health system’s code at checkout.